Ottumwa, Iowa: History

-The city's name derives from the Native American Meskwaki language, translating to "tumbling waters" in reference to the Appanoose Rapids on the Des Moines River.
+The city's name derives from Fox, an Algonquian language of the native Meskwaki people, translating to 'tumbling waters' in reference to the Appanoose Rapids on the Des Moines River.

-In May 1843, several investors formed the Appanoose Rapids Company and staked claim to 467 acres of land in the present site of Ottumwa.
+In May 1843, several investors formed the Appanoose Rapids Company and staked claim to 467 acre of land in the present site of Ottumwa.
 Their colonization involved claiming land supporting three indigenous settlements.
 The first official cabin was built in May 1843 after the area was opened to settlement (an earlier cabin built in defiance of this date was destroyed by Army troops at that time).
 The original platt was titled Louis Ville.
 In 1844 the city was named as the county seat.

 The town was severely damaged during the flood of 1851.

-In 1857, coal was being mined from the McCready bank, a site along Bear Creek four miles west of Ottumwa.
+In 1857, coal was being mined from the McCready bank, a site along Bear Creek 4 mi west of Ottumwa.
 In 1868, Brown and Godfrey opened a drift mine four miles northwest of town.
 By 1872, Brown and Godfrey employed 300 men and had an annual production of 77,000 tons.
-In 1880, the Phillips Coal and Mining Company opened a mine two miles northwest of town.
+In 1880, the Phillips Coal and Mining Company opened a mine 2 mi northwest of town.
 In subsequent years, they opened 5 more shafts in the Phillips and Rutledge neighborhoods, just north of Ottumwa.
-The Phillips number 5 shaft was 140 ft deep, with a 375-HP steam hoist.
+The Phillips number 5 shaft was 140 ft deep, with a 375 HP steam hoist.
 By 1889, the state mine inspector's report listed 15 mine shafts in Ottumwa.
 In 1914, the Phillips Fuel Company produced over 100,000 tons of coal, ranking among the top 24 coal producers in the state.
 Coal mining was so important to the local economy that, from 1890 to 1892, the Coal Palace was erected in Ottumwa as an exhibition center.

 John Morrell & Company and their meat packing comples played a significant role in the development of Ottumwa from 1877 to 1973.

 When the Burlington and Missouri River Railroad arrived in Ottumwa in September 1859, it ran parallel to the river channel.
 The availability of rail transportation encouraged both commercial and industrial expansion along the northwest to southeast axis.
 Access to the south bank of the river at first was by ferry from the foot of Green Street.
 By 1875 this ferry had been replaced by a bridge, and a number of additions had been made to the city during the first thirty years, all located on the north side of the Des Moines River.
 As development (almost exclusively residential) climbed the bluffs, the streets on top of the hills were laid out to compass points, rather than parallel to the river.
 Although there was some development on the south side of the river, South Ottumwa was not brought into the city limits until the 1880s.